 For the past 40-plus years Dr. Bonnie Dowdy has worked as a consultant, educator, group facilitator, researcher, and program designer/evaluator.
 She has advocated for honest conversation about difficult social and cultural issues, for an increased awareness of the essential role of diversity in organizations and communities, and for the importance of evaluation in advancing program development and mission integrity.

 I am Cheryl Goode and I am from Richmond, Virginia.
-My first Coming to the Table encounter was on the third Tuesday of December 2016.
+My first Coming To The Table - RVA (national CTTT affiliate) encounter was on the 3rd Tuesday of December 2016.
 Trump had just been elected president, black men were continuously being murdered by police, there were daily debates over flags, statues, Klansmen, and also over who could truly be considered a racist.
 And in the mist of these dark days CTTT-RVA offers a safe place for all who are interested in acknowledging and healing from the harms of our racial past.

-Tina Slaughter shared her IT and organizational skills with Coming To The Table-RVA helping us develop our website, our brand and our organizational communication.
-Additionally she took our newsletter to a better and more consistent format and trained a volunteer to edit and send out on a regular schedule.
-Additionally she began the set up of our donor data base, developed proceedures for maintaining our mailing list, assisted in development events including the Table of African- American Fusions held at the Warsaw.
+Tina Slaughter shared her IT and organizational skills with Coming To The Table-RVA, helping us develop our website, our brand and our organizational communication.
+Additionally, she took our newsletter to a better and more consistent format and trained a volunteer to edit and send it out on a regular schedule.
+She also began the set-up of our donor database, developed procedures for maintaining our mailing list, and assisted in development events, including the Table of African American Fusions, held at The Warsaw.